-There are a number of online web platforms and content aggregators that can act as second-tier traffic generation sources.
-Some are free or provide free plans, and some are more suitable for enterprise-level applications.
+There are a number of new online web platforms and RSS aggregators that can act as second-tier sources of traffic.
+Some are free or provide free levels, and some are paid services.

-For example, here is a content aggregator site that allows you to add your WordPress site feed …
+For example, here is a content aggregator that lets you add your WordPress blog feed …

-RebelMouse is a news aggregator for your social profiles and RSS feeds.
-Your content is displayed in a Pinterest-like format and users can follow your own RebelMouse account.
+RebelMouse is an aggregator for your social profiles and RSS feeds.
+Your content displays in a Pinterest-like format and visitors can follow your account.

-There are many different technologies and third-party applications you can incorporate into your traffic blueprint.
-Please feel free to contact us if you would like to explore your options and discuss a strategy to suit your needs.
+There are many different platforms that can be incorporated into your web traffic blueprint.
+Please feel free to contact us if you need assistance exploring some of these further, or to discuss a strategy to suit your needs.

-Once you have configured your server settings and set up external service accounts, it’s time to configure your site.
+Once you have configured your web server and set up accounts with external services, it’s time to configure your site.

-The first step in configuring your WordPress site for traffic is to make sure that its global settings have been set up correctly.
+The first step in configuring your site for traffic is to ensure that its global settings have been set up correctly.

 Let’s go over some of the important areas.

-The WordPress administration area contains a Settings section that allows you to configure your site’s main settings …
+By default, WordPress includes a Settings menu that allows you to modify your site’s main settings …

-Sections like Site Title and Tagline can influence your site’s SEO, search indexing, etc …
+Sections like Site Title and Tagline can affect your site’s SEO, search indexing, etc …

 The Writing Settings area contains one of the most powerful and often overlooked traffic notification systems available to WordPress users …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have specifically configured your site settings to discourage search engines from indexing your site – see next section, then your site will automatically ping the update services entered into the Update Services section
+Unless you or your webmaster have specifically chosen to discourage search engines from indexing your site, then your site will automatically ping the services entered into the Update Services text box

-With an ‘out of the box’ WordPress installation, this section lists only one entry …
+By default, this section contains only one entry …

 Download A Comprehensive List Of Ping Services For Your WordPress Site!